T

 Insider tips

-• Learn a few basic Arabic or French phrases; it's appreciated by locals.
+• Learn a few basic Arabic or French phrases; it's appreciated.

 Packing highlights